Guseyn/page/README.md

 ## `babel`

-We recommend to write code in `es6` style and keep your code in `static/js/es6`.
-Babel takes this code, convert it into JavaScript that browsers can understand and put it in `static/js/out`.
+Babel takes code from `static/js/src`, convert it into JavaScript that browsers can understand and put it in `static/js/out`.

 ## `browserify`